tsdaemon/tsdaemon.github.io/_posts/2018-07-08-nmt-with-pytorch-encoder-decoder.md

 training_target = training_t
 ```

 PyTorch uses its own format of data – *Tensor*.
-A Tensor is a multi-dimensional array of numbers with some type e.g. FloatTensor or LongTensor.
+It is a multi-dimensional array of numbers with some type e.g. FloatTensor or LongTensor.

 Before I can use the training data, I need to convert it into tensors  **using previously defined word indices**.
 Also, I need to have source sentences as tensors for model validation with development and test sample.